mithro/docs-1/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 1. The image should be displayed on the external HDMI display in `Duplicate` and `Extend` modes.

+## DSP002.010 External HDMI display in OS (XCP-NG)

+**Test setup**

+1. Connect an HDMI cable to the DUT and a display.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log in by using the proper login and password.
+1. Note the result

+**Expected result**

+1. The image should be displayed on the external HDMI display.

+## DSP002.011 External HDMI display in OS (ESXI)

+**Test setup**

+1. Connect an HDMI cable to the DUT and a display.

+**Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log in by using the proper login and password.
+1. Note the result

+**Expected result**

+1. The image should be displayed on the external HDMI display.

 ## DSP002.003 External HDMI display in firmware

 This test aims to verify initialization of the external HDMI display